aliemreoz/Book-Genre-Predictor/README.md

-Using the data from books to predict the course of the book and create a filter for parental control.
+Using the data from books to predict the genre of the book and create a filter for parental control.

 The datasets were obtained via Gutenberg.